netconstructor/geocat-1/docs/eng/developer/source/schemaPlugins/index.rst

 #.
 View mode and edit mode are handled differently
 #.
 In view mode the individual keywords from the set are concatenated into a comma separated string with the name of the thesaurus in brackets at the end.
 #.
-In edit mode, the keywordSet is handled as a complex element ie. the user ca add individual keyword elements with content and a single thesaurus name.
+In edit mode, the keywordSet is handled as a complex element ie. the user can add individual keyword elements with content and a single thesaurus name.

-For profiles these are the same except the template will process in the mode of the base schema.
+For profiles these templates can be defined in the same way except that the template will process in the mode of the base schema.
 Here is an example showing the first few lines of a template for processing the mcp:revisionDate element:

 ::